 - Satisfactory Academic Progress Policy (SAP Policy)

 - Tuition and Other Financial Matters

 - USML Financial Aid FAQ

-The Seminary and Graduate School provides the M.Div. program for priesthood candidates and D.Min. program for others in ministry.
+The Seminary and Graduate School provides the M.Div. program for priesthood candidates.

 One of only a seven pontifical faculties in the United States and Canada, the Ecclesiastical Faculty grants S.T.B, S.T.L. and S.T.D. degrees in sacred theology.